GeorgyFirsov/DllHandler/README.md

 DWORD dwHash = pRtlComputeCrc32( 0, pData, GetSize( pData ) );
 ```
+This solution is less memory-leak-safe and more complicated to use.

 In case of any error during library loading or function search this class (and helper template) generates a `CWin32Error` exception,
 that contains an error code and its description: